 River Swamp Wallaby-grass is also found in New Zealand, where it is known as Water Brome.
 It is listed as endangered under New Zealand environmental law (NZPCN 2010; Weiller et al. 2009).

 River Swamp Wallaby-grass grows mostly in permanent swamps (NSW OEH 2013h) and also lagoons, billabongs, dams and roadside ditches (Carr 2000 pers. comm.; NSW NPWS 2000 pers. comm.; Flora & Fauna Guarantee SAC 1997d; Walsh 1994).
 The species requires moderately fertile soils with some bare ground; conditions that are caused by seasonally-fluctuating water levels (NSW OEH 2013h).
-The species has shown a level of resistance to salinisation of habitat in experimental tests (James et al. 2009).
+The species has some resistance to salinisation of habitat in experimental tests (James et al. 2009).

 Habitats in south-western New South Wales include swamp margins in mud, dam and tank beds in hard clay and in semi-dry mud of lagoons with Potamogeton spp. and Chamaeraphis spp.
 (NSW OEH 2013h).